ezflashiv/EZ-Flash-IV-Client-2014/Setting-up-FreeBSD-workstation.md

 - Reboot and check that FreeBSD Boot Manager provides menu with all existing Operating Systems.
 - In order to customize FreeBSD Boot Manager and remove some unwanted menu items refer to [boot0cfg](http://www.freebsd.org/cgi/man.cgi?query=boot0cfg) tool.

 Here is a small tip on removing menu items.
-Assuming you get this menu:
+Assuming you have this menu:

   - F1 FreeBSD
   - F2 Windows